Yellow Nutsedge

 • Reduces resource availability for crops, reducing crop yields.

-What to do if you spot it: You can report any Yellow Nutsedge sighting by clicking here.
+What to do if you spot it: You can report any yellow nutsedge sighting by visiting our reporting page.

 DO: